pkumod/gStore/README.md

 What is more, we change RangeValue module to Stream, and add Stream for ResultSet.
 We also better the gquery console, so now you can redirect query results to a specified file in the gsql console.

 Unable to add Stream for IDlist due to complex operations, but this is not necessary.
-Realpath is used to supported soft links in the gquery console, but it not works in Gstore.(though works if not in Gtsore)
+Realpath is used to supported soft links in the gquery console, but it not works in Gstore.(though works if not in Gstore)

 ####Oct 20, 2015.